obsidianmd/obsidian-sample-plugin/README.md

 ### Example 14: Grouping and sorting by metadata value

 Notes can contain metadata, let me use the example inspired by the [Feature Request #23](https://github.com/SebastianMC/obsidian-custom-sort/issues/23).
 Namely, someone can create notes when reading a book and use the `Pages` metadata field.
-In that field s/he enters page(s) number(s) of the book, for reference
+In that field s/he enters page(s) number(s) of the book, for reference.

 For example:

 ```yaml